nicolaschan/bell/README.md

 # Bell Schedule Countdown
 Web application to synchronize a timer to indicate the end of the periods at school.
-A live on is currently running for Los Altos High school at [bell.lahs.club](https://bell.lahs.club).
+A live copy of this program is currently running for Los Altos High school at [bell.lahs.club](https://bell.lahs.club).

 ## Features
 - Support for weekly schedules